 Crucially, these devices are far more affordable than smartphones.
-A prime example is the JioPhone, a smart feature phone launched by leading Indian operator Reliance Jio (in partnership with KaiOS) and sold for under \$10.
+A prime example is the JioPhone, an LTE-enabled phone launched by leading Indian operator Reliance Jio (in partnership with KaiOS) and available for under \$10.
 Over 100 million of these devices have been sold since its launch two years ago, providing an affordable entry point for many first-time internet users in India.